 How Organizations Can Offer Sympathy

 Companies approach employee sorrowful experiences in different ways.
-Employees at client companies have done much for employees experiencing sorrowful or tragic events.
+Employees in companies have done much for employees who are experiencing sorrowful or tragic events including a family death.
 These ideas will help you choose an appropriate way to express sympathy.

 - Collect money for a struggling employee.